jimm/patchmaster/site/tutorial.md

 title: Tutorial
 ---

+> Build a man a fire, and he'll be warm for a day.
+> Set a man on fire, and he'll be warm for the rest of his life.
+>
+> -- Terry Pratchett

 This tutorial walks you through creating a PatchMaster file from scratch.
 It assumes you've installed PatchMater as a gem, which will also install related utilities such as `unimidi`.